Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Why it works for real estate:

 When a deal closes, you generate the commission invoice inside Agiled using the built-in finance tools.
-Before that, you send the buyer's agreement or listing contract through proposals and contracts with e-signatures.
-You schedule showings through appointment scheduling with availability rules and calendar sync.
-And your clients access a branded portal where they can view project status, approve documents, and pay invoices.
+Before that, you send the buyer's representation agreement or listing contract through proposals and contracts with e-signatures.
+You schedule showings and consultations through appointment scheduling with availability rules and calendar sync.
+And your clients access a branded portal where they view documents, approve disclosures, and pay invoices.

 Core capabilities for agents:

-• CRM -- Visual pipelines, contact management, deal tracking, custom fields, activity timelines
+- CRM -- Visual pipelines, contact management, deal tracking, custom fields, activity timelines, source tagging

-• Finance -- Invoicing, estimates, recurring billing, expense tracking, online payments, financial reports
+- Finance -- Commission invoicing, estimates, recurring billing, expense tracking (mileage, marketing, MLS dues), online payments, financial reports

-• Contracts -- Proposals, contracts, wikis, and e-signatures
+- Contracts -- Proposals, buyer rep agreements, listing contracts, wikis, and e-signatures

-• Scheduling -- Booking pages with availability rules and calendar sync (Google Calendar, Outlook)
+- Scheduling -- Booking pages with availability rules and calendar sync (Google Calendar, Outlook, iCal)

-• Workflow automation -- Visual builder with triggers, conditions, and actions (auto-send follow-up emails after showings, move deals between stages automatically)
+- Workflow automation -- Visual builder with triggers, conditions, and actions (auto-send showing prep email, move deals between stages automatically, trigger 30-day post-closing review request)

-• AI agents -- Draft listing descriptions, follow-up emails, and market reports
+- AI agents -- Draft listing descriptions, follow-up emails, market reports, and review responses

 Cost analysis for a solo agent: